eea/eea.docker.volumesbackup/src/README.md

 This will create a folder at `/var/local/dockerbck/volume-copy` if it does not exist and will store the volumes content in there.

+At each run the container will leave a last run timestamp file in the backup directory e.g.
+/var/local/dockerbck/lastrun-dockervolbck.
+This file can be used to monitor when the backup cron job was last run.

 ### Single run